 More recently, I had the good fortune to visit southwestern China (in February of 2012), and had an extraordinary cup of “Moonlight White” tea, made of leaves harvested from a single mountain near China’s border with Burma.
 It was a pu-erh, which means its leaves had undergone a fermentation process after drying and rolling.
 Pu-erhs have a delightful, complex flavor, and aficionados are every bit as passionate and knowledgeable about various varieties as wine connoisseurs are about vintages.
 Pu-erhs are lower in antioxidants than fresh teas, but the Chinese believe fermentation imparts its own health benefits, which may well be true – more research is needed.

 Tea is liquid wisdom.

-Having said that, here are some of my favorite brands and types:
+Having said that, here are some of my favorite types:

-- Matcha: I buy Zuisen No Shiro – the name means “Joyous Spring” – from Matcha and More, in economical 200-gram containers.
+- Matcha: I like Zuisen No Shiro – the name means “Joyous Spring.”

 Above all, make your tea drinking a happy affair, not another opportunity for stress and worry about “getting it right.”
 Tea is a gentle, forgiving drink, adaptable to Zen monasteries and vending machines alike.
 Experiment, explore, enjoy!